Enhancing Computational Fluid Dynamics with Machine Learning: Introduction

 \section{Introduction}

-The present revolution in machine learning (ML) is enabling numerous advances across a wide range of scientific and engineering disciplines~\cite{Brunton2019book,recht2019tour,vinuesa_et_al_2020,Noe2020ARPC,niederer2021scaling}.
-One subject of significant potential is the numerical simulation of fluid flows, generally known as computational fluid dynamics (CFD).
-Fluid mechanics is an area of extreme importance, both from a fundamental science perspective and for many industrial engineering applications.
-Fluid flows are governed by the Navier--Stokes equations, which are partial differential equations (PDEs) modelling the conservation of mass and momentum in a Newtonian fluid.
-These PDEs are non-linear, due to convection, and they commonly exhibit time-dependent chaotic behavior, known as {\it turbulence}.
-Solving the Navier--Stokes equations for turbulent flows requires numerical methods that may be computationally expensive, or even intractable in many cases, due to the wide range of scales in space and time necessary to resolve these flows.
-As will be discussed below, there are various approaches to numerically solve these equations, involving different levels of fidelity and computational cost.
-Each of these approaches can benefit from machine learning.
+The field of numerical simulation of fluid flows is generally known as computational fluid dynamics (CFD).
+Fluid mechanics is an area of great importance, both from a scientific perspective and for a range of industrial-engineering applications.
+Fluid flows are governed by the Navier--Stokes equations, which are partial differential equations (PDEs) modeling the conservation of mass and momentum in a Newtonian fluid.
+These PDEs are non-linear due to the convective acceleration (which is related to the change of velocity with the position), and they commonly exhibit time-dependent chaotic behavior, known as {\it turbulence}.
+Solving the Navier--Stokes equations for turbulent flows requires numerical methods that may be computationally expensive, or even intractable at high Reynolds numbers, due to the wide range of scales in space and time necessary to resolve these flows.
+There are various approaches to numerically solve these equations, which can be discretized using methods of different orders, for instance finite-difference~\cite{godunov1959finite}, finite-volume~\cite{eymard2000finite}, finite-element~\cite{zienkiewicz1977finite}, spectral methods~\cite{canuto2012spectral}, and so forth.
+Furthermore, turbulence can be simulated with different levels of fidelity and computational cost.

+At the same time, we are experiencing a revolution in the field of machine learning (ML), which is enabling advances across a wide range of scientific and engineering areas~\cite{Brunton2019book,recht2019tour,vinuesa_et_al_2020,Noe2020ARPC,niederer2021scaling}.
+Machine learning is a subfield of the broader area of artificial intelligence (AI), which is focused on the development of algorithms with the capability of learning from data without explicit mathematical models~\cite{samuel}.
+Many of the most exciting advances in ML have leveraged deep learning, based on neural networks (NNs) with multiple hidden layers between the input and the output.
+One key aspect contributing to the remarkable success of deep learning is the ability to learn in a hierarchical manner: while initial layers learn simple relationships in the data, deeper layers combine this information to learn more abstract relationships.
+Many physical problems exhibit this hierarchical behavior, and can therefore be effectively modelled using deep learning, and machine learning more generally.